 Part 1 – Overview

-Over the last 15 years Steve Ingall, Head of Business Services at iCore Ltd, has been advocating the need for IT Departments to adopt a blended use of the numerous IT good practice frameworks and guidance, including ITIL, COBIT, SFIA, SIAM, PMBOK, Agile, DevOps, SAFe, and relevant ISO Standards.
+Over the last 15 years Steve Ingall, former Head of Business Services at iCore Ltd, has been advocating the need for IT Departments to adopt a blended use of the numerous IT good practice frameworks and guidance, including ITIL, COBIT, SFIA, SIAM, PMBOK, Agile, DevOps, SAFe, and relevant ISO Standards.

 Today this culminates in Steve presenting an approach for businesses and IT departments to ensure that they now have a truly Flexible Operating Model.